raghavbhasin97/jTunes-Player/README.md

 ![sample](https://cloud.githubusercontent.com/assets/19142014/26754326/6cf2180c-4896-11e7-9cba-ea0d5b0c3ddc.png)

 Media Components
 ----------------

 #### Songs
-A songs is associated with the following information:
+A song is associated with the following information:
 ```
   1).
 Title: Name of the song.
   2).
 Artist: The Artist/singer of the song.